 Professional summary

-Anita Lazurko’s research focuses on the use of transdisciplinary and social science research principles, socio-economic and social-ecological scenario methods, and systems analysis to understand and navigate complex sustainability challenges.
-She applies this expertise to scientific research about a wide range of sectors and issues from biodiversity loss to climate resilience.
-Anita’s skillset is relevant for highly collaborative, transdisciplinary processes that synthesize knowledge across a range of disciplines, data types, sectors, and scales (e.g., linking participatory stakeholder engagement and quantitative modelling).
-She is particularly interested in how scenario processes better reflect the uncertainty and complexity of environmental challenges and stimulate transformations to sustainability.
+Dr Anita Lazurko’s research uses of transdisciplinary research principles, socio-economic and environmental scenario and futures methods and systems analysis to produce integrative, action-oriented evidence about complex sustainability challenges.
+She applies this expertise to scientific research about a wide range of sectors and issues from biodiversity loss to climate resilience, focusing on developing robust, whole-systems solutions and translating research to impact (e.g., developing and evaluating policy pathways to sustainability targets).
+Anita’s skillset is relevant for highly collaborative, transdisciplinary processes that synthesize knowledge across a range of disciplines, data types, sectors, and scales.

 International Science Council.
 (2024).
 A guide to anticipation: Working paper on tools and methods of horizon scanning and foresight.
 Contributors: Dina Abdelhakim; Anne-Sophie Stevance; Peter Bridgewater; Lauren Sullivan; Maxine Newlands; Stuart Barrow; Ana Rengel-Gonçalves; Ranjan Datta; Wilfred Luga; Anita Lazurko et al..
 International Science Council.